AdobeDocs/experience-manager-guides.en/help/product-guide/install-guide-merged/customize-doc-state.md

 >
 > Automated workflows should be in conformance with the document states and transitions defined in the configuration.
 The system does not perform any checks for state changes done through automated workflows.

-Perform the following steps to automate the document state change depending on the server you are using.
+The following tabs provide instructions to automate the document state change based on your Experience Manager Guides setup: Cloud Service or On-Premise.

 >[!BEGINTABS]